-In my previous post, My Short Synacthen Test (SST), I mentioned my fear of needles, or Trypanophobia as it’s known.
-Thus, I thought I’d create a post about what a fear of needles is (Trypanophobia) and what you can try in order to manage it.
+In my previous article, My Short Synacthen Test (SST), I mentioned my fear of needles, or trypanophobia as it’s known.
+Thus, I thought I’d create an article about what a fear of needles is (trypanophobia) and what you can try in order to manage it.

 Lots of people fear needles for one reason or another, and this seems to be my reason.
 However, if this apprehension of needles is persistent and unreasonable, by that I mean you miss getting stuff like blood tests, then your fear has become a phobia.